 In 1919, Petritz and two business partners tried to circumvent the new US Prohibition ban on alcoholic beverages.
 The Feds found out and the brewery was soon converted to Rockford Storage Warehouse.

-Prohibition was repealed in 1933 and Petritz reenergized his brewery until 1934 when it again changed hands.
-It was purchased by John Fox, who operated the company as Rock River Brewing Company.
+Prohibition was repealed in 1933 and Petritz reenergized his brewery until 1937 when it again changed hands.
+Samuel Hirsch (one of Peacock’s partners) bought out his partners.
+He changed the name to Rock River Brewing Company and started to produce Coronet Old Vat and Grand Prize beers.
 In 1945, the Stormont family purchased it and converted it once again to a storage and warehouse business.

 In 1999, Loyd and Diane Koch purchased the building and began to design and convert an expansive mixed use development.
 The purchase was made by the couple in part due to the many years they had spent boating and enjoying the Rock River.